How to Calculate the Distance Between Two Cities in Excel (5 Methods)

 Combine Excel CONCATENATE and SUBSTITUTE Functions to Get Distance Between Two Cities

-With the help of this formula, you may link to a Google Map that shows the route from Los Angeles to Pasco.
-The cities will be added to the link using the CONCATENATE function, and the names of the cities will be added using the SUBSTITUTE function.
+• By using this formula, you can create a link to a Google Map that shows the route from Los Angeles to Pasco.
+The CONCATENATE function combines the cities into the link, and the SUBSTITUTE function ensures the city names are formatted correctly.

 Combine Excel CONCATENATE and SUBSTITUTE Functions to Get Distance Between Two Cities